Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 You can also give universal commands to the villagers

 ## Changelog
+<h3>3.1.6</h3>
+1. Fixed custom prefab not working.
+For custom models from other mods, it has to load before this mod does.
+RRRNPC will not work because it loads very late.
+I tried to get past this to no avail.<br>
+2. Villager Bed will now drop back woods used to craft them. <br>
 <h3>3.1.5</h3>
 1. Villagers regen HP when close to bed and in Guarding_Bed State.<br>
 2. Fixed health upgrade not working on villagers. <br>